kharriiTD/ms_project_html-css/README.md

    - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 # Credits
-To code institue for header and footer i use on love running project.
+I got help from Tutor Assistance with my contact form.

-I got help from Tutor Assistance with my contact form
+I got alot of help from https://www.w3schools.com/

 # Content
-I toke a few part of the content from https://www.organicbasketbarcelona.com/en
+I toke a few lines of text from https://www.organicbasketbarcelona.com/en

-The rest of content was written by me.
+Navbar and footer codes was taken from "Love Runing project" The rest of content was written by me.

 # Media